A

 people opposed to the concept do so because it either clashes

-change, is contrary to their belief that everyone can only be
+to change, is contrary to their belief that everyone can

-allowed to receive an income if they work for it, or they
+only be allowed to receive an income if they work for it,

-accepting what they have been told or what they have been used
+what they have been told or what they have been used to

 it won't work